Inland Kaikoura and Clarence River valley viewed from Manakau

-The main issue is access up the river, following periods of heavy rain the river may be unpassable.
+The main issue is access up the river, following periods of heavy rain the river may be impassable.
 This river has to be forded continually during the walk in.

-Camping is allowed in the area, but good accomodation is provided at the hodder huts.
-There are two huts (6 and 10 bunks), and two pitt toilets.
+Camping is allowed in the area, but good accommodation is provided at the Hodder huts.
+There are two huts (6 and 10 bunks), and two pit toilets.
 Both huts are in a good condition at the time of writing, containing running water, bunk beds with mattresses but no stove or fires.
-The cost is $5 per night, per person.
+The cost to use the huts is $5 per night, per person.

 The DOC office at Kaikoura can also provide useful information on 03 319 5714.

 It is a good idea to ask Allan about the current river level and recent weather in the area when asking permission to pass through the land, he is very helpful.